Brain Warp: Brain Shift

 In June 2018, the iOS version of Mob Shift version 1.03 was released.
 The project manager says that there are only two more versions of Mob Shift left to update for all platforms, 1.04 and 2.0.
-In version 1.04, all known audio issues with be fixed and will include a quit button for the PC and Mac builds.
+In version 1.04, all known audio issues will be fixed and will include a quit button for the PC and Mac builds.
 For version 2.0, it will be the biggest update which will include better scripting for the game with a new design and a new male voice.

 In November 2018, the Android version of Mob Shift developed by DO PLAY was removed due to a copyright issue submitted to Google by Samtastic Games.
 The most genuine version of Mob Shift is version 1.04 available on the iTunes Store.
 A final version 2.0 is expected to be released in 2019 developed by 3rdeyes Infotech.
 In Unity, this is project 3.0 as there was a 2.0 in development but it eventually got scrapped and the project manager decided not to spend any more money on it.
 In 2020, version 2.1 of Mob Shift will be released towards the end of July with a new game mode called Number Shift.
-The game was released for Windows on July 16th 2020 for Windows and will be released for Mac, iOS and Android later.
+The game was released for Windows on July 16, 2020, for Windows and will be released for Mac, iOS and Android later.
 In 2022, the app Mob Shift was removed from the App Store due to lack of software updates.
 The developer behind the app said that they have plans to re-launch the app titled Brain Shift The Game with new code and graphics and it will feature a voice that can perfectly emulate the original.